brigadecore/brigade/docs/content/topics/project-developers/events.md

 ### Long Title

-A longer, more descriptive title may be provided for an event.
+_Reserved for future use._ A longer, more descriptive title may be provided for an event.
 This may be helpful for providing additional context for users consuming event details.

 ### Source State